Truth and Soul: Reception

 Contemporary reviews of Truth and Soul were generally mixed to positive.
 David Silverman for the Chicago Tribune gave the album a mixed review saying that the blend of musical styles hurts the album "despite the band's talent."
 In a separate review for the same newspaper, Chris Heim positively reviewed the record, especially in light of it being only the band's sophomore effort, calling the record "fresh, assured and bursting with ideas and energy [that] seem like it should come from more experienced musicians."
 Netherlands music magazine OOR awarded the album as the twenty-second best rock album of the year out of 154 entries.

 Retrospective reviews were generally positive.
 Reviewing the album for AllMusic, Greg Prato awarded the album four-and-a-half stars out of five and noted that, as Fishbone's first significant use of hard rock, guitarist Kendall Jones' guitar-playing yielded "often-spectacular results."
 Robert Christgau gave the album a B rating and said that he didn't think the album flowed well when taken as a whole, but that each song on its own could "change any radio station's pace quite satisfactorily."
 Additionally, the album was awarded four-out-of-five stars in 2004's The New Rolling Stone Album Guide.
 Music critic Tom Moon called the album one of his "1000 Recordings to Hear Before You Die" and Robert Dimery listed it as one of his 1001 Albums You Must Hear Before You Die.

 Track listing

+European CD version comes with a slightly different track listing order as tracks 3 (Question of Life) and 6 (Mighty Long Way) are inverted.
 Outside of Europe, the album contained only twelve tracks, with "I Like to Hide Behind My Glasses" and "In the Name of Swing" not included.
 These two tracks from the European CD version would later be released in the US on the EP Set the Booty Up Right.